danilo-dessi/danilo-dessi.github.io/index.md

 ## About me

 I am Danilo from [Zeddiani](https://en.wikipedia.org/wiki/Zeddiani), a small village in the wonderful [Sardinia](https://en.wikipedia.org/wiki/Sardinia).
-I am an enthusiast young computer scientist.
-I am Researcher and Assistant Professor at the University of Cagliari (Italy).
-I am curious about how things work and interested to learn new ones.
+I am an enthusiast computer scientist.
+I am Senior Researcher at the [Knowledge Technologies for the Social Sciences Department](https://www.gesis.org/en/institute/departments/knowledge-technologies-for-the-social-sciences) at [GESIS Leibniz Institute for the Social Sciences](https://www.gesis.org/en/home).
+I am curious about how things work and always interested to learn new ones.
 I like to push up myself to address more and more challenging tasks.
-I would like to continue building my carrier in computer science research areas such as Machine Learning, Semantic Web, and Sentiment Analysis which I have been working on during the last three years.
+I would like to continue building my carrier in computer science research areas such as Knowledge Graphs, Machine Learning, Semantic Web, and Sentiment Analysis which I have been working on during the last three years.

 ## Short bio